spingroup/postcss-hubl/README.md

 };
 ```

-### Use hubl-clean plugin
+### Use hubl-clean plugin - webpack or vite support

-The last step is to add the hubl-clean plugin to webpack.config.js.
-This plugin fires after webpack has finished compiling assets (after your other build tools have finished running) and will remove the comments from your hubl.
-You can then upload your dist directory to hubspot.
+The last step is to add the appropriate `webpack` or `vite` cleanup plugin.
+This plugin fires after your build tool has finished compiling assets (after your other build tools have finished running) and will remove the comments from your HubL.
+You can then upload your dist directory to HubSpot.

+#### To configure `webpack`:

 **webpack.config.js**
 ```js {title: postcss.config.js}